Nikhilgarg-123/E-NewsLetter/readme.md

 jsAuth.js: Handles JSON Web Token authentication
 # Database
 The application uses a MongoDB database to store user, news, and subscriber data.

+# for Mailing service
+Configure the turboSMTP into the project